 The result is a significantly higher power per unit volume compared to conventional ultrasonic cleaner models.
 This means the sonication process is completed before heat buildup, which as noted earlier is a natural result of ultrasonic energy that can cause API degradation.

 Simply reducing the liquid volume in a deeper model ultrasonic cleaner will not achieve the same result.
 Operating equipment with liquid substantially below the fill line can cause damage to the ultrasonic generator and tank.

 Instead, the Elma S150 is specifically tuned for optimum performance with a liquid depth of under 4 inches.

 A Typical Sample Prep Cycle

 - Prepare samples in accordance with established operating procedures and place them in flasks along with the recommended solvent.

 - Volumetric flasks are placed in the stainless steel basket of the S150 and Erlenmeyer flasks are fitted into clamps affixed to the mesh bottom of the basket.
-The basket in turn is placed into the sonication bath solution consisting of water and a sonication amplifier.
+The basket in turn is placed into the sonication bath solution consisting of water and a sonication amplifier – such as a few drops of dishwashing liquid.
 The flasks need to be only partially immersed.

 - Set the timer for the sonication cycle.

 - The set time and remaining time are exhibited on an LED display.

 - Turn the unit on.
 Ultrasonic transducers powered by the ultrasonic generator will start the cavitation action producing the millions of minute bubbles in the sonication bath solution.